SamsungDForum/SmartViewSDKDefaultMediaPlayer2.0/README.md

 ###  Photos

-If you want cast to DMP image content, refer to photo tabs
+If you want cast to DMP image content, refer to Photos tabs

 ![](/DMP_ScreenShot/SmartViewSDK_Screenshot_03.png)